AN: This story starts in the year 293 AL. A Game of Thrones begins in 298 AL. King Robert was crowned in 281 AL.

 Most people couldn't stand to look him in his eyes; especially those with secrets.
 He could see them sometimes, their secrets, and they could feel the weight of his gaze, judging the things they would rather hide away in the shadows of their mind.
 Stannis, however, didn't seem the sorts for secrets.
 Harry surmised his avoidance of eye contact to be a different matter entirely.

 "The King wishes to see you," said Stannis.
 "You've skipped out on your lessons.
 Again."

 "I haven't missed my arms lesson, have I?"
 Harry asked Ser Aron, seemingly ignoring Stannis.
 The Dornishman wasn't his favorite knight, but he was Master-at-Arms for a reason.
 He nodded in greeting to Ser Arys standing dutifully in Myrcella's shadow, and winked at his sister.

 "No, my prince," Ser Aron began, "but do you recall what the Queen said about missing your lessons?"
 He was a vain man, but so too was he honorable, and he would not disobey the Queen.
 Not in this.
 "No arms practice until -"

 "After my book lessons."
-Harry finished sourly.
-He pouted dramatically, trying to get a laugh out of Myrcella.
-She was easily amused, and hid her giggles behind her hand, trying to muffle the sound.
+He pouted dramatically, coaxing a laugh out of Myrcella.
+She hid her giggles behind her hand, and her shoulders shook as she laughed.